-How are assets kept "safe" at Alto and on Coinbase?
+How are assets kept safe at Alto?

 This article will explain the insurance Alto has, how custody works, and how assets are kept "safe" at Coinbase.